Sub-Acute Alcohol Detox in California

 The Effects Of Alcohol Abuse On The Body

-The entire body takes a heavy toll from long-term addiction.
+The entire body incurs a heavy toll from long-term addiction.
 Alcohol has an impact on the heart causing arrhythmias, high blood pressure, cardiomyopathy and stroke.
 The liver suffers the most and can get alcoholic hepatitis, fatty liver, cirrhosis and fibrosis.
-The immune system is also weakened by alcohol, this means that those dealing with alcohol abuse and detox are more prone to diseases such as tuberculosis and pneumonia.
+The immune system is also weakened by alcohol.
+This means that those dealing with alcohol abuse and detox are more prone to diseases such as tuberculosis and pneumonia.

 Excessive drinking will also increase the risk of esophageal, oral, liver, throat and breast cancer.
 On top of this, most alcoholics have very poor appetites meaning that their diet is inadequate and nutritionally poor.
 In combination with the physical challenges associated with detox, the body is compromised nutritionally.